Nenad Konstantinović: Serbia 21

-Serbia's centre-left opposition parties began boycotting the assembly in 2019, charging that Serbian president Aleksandar Vučić and his SNS administration were undermining the country's democratic institutions.
+Serbia's centre-left opposition parties began boycotting the national assembly in 2019, charging that Serbian president Aleksandar Vučić and the SNS were undermining the country's democratic institutions.
 The SDS took part in the boycott and ultimately did not participate in the 2020 Serbian parliamentary election.

-Konstantinović and fellow SDS member Marko Đurišić joined a new organization called Serbia 21 in 2019.
+Konstantinović and fellow SDS parliamentarian Marko Đurišić joined a new organization called Serbia 21 in 2019.
 Boris Tadić denounced their decision, and both delegates subsequently left the SDS.
-In March 2020, Serbia 21 announced that it would participate in the upcoming parliamentary election with United Democratic Serbia (Ujedinjena demokratska Srbija, UDS), a coalition of mostly centre-left and pro-European Union parties that were opposed to the boycott.
+In March 2020, Serbia 21 announced that it would participate in the upcoming parliamentary election with United Democratic Serbia (UDS), a coalition of mostly centre-left and pro-European Union parties that were opposed to the boycott.
 Konstantinović appeared in the second position on the UDS list.
 During the campaign, he argued that it was "only possible to change the system and to remove Vučić from power if we participate in the elections."
-Tadić, by contrast, charged that Serbia 21 was legitimizing the SNS administration and referred to the party as "Vučić's project."
+Tadić, however, charged that Serbia 21 was legitimizing the SNS administration by taking part in the election and referred to the party as "Vučić's project."
+During the campaign, Konstantinović had to deny rumours that the Progressives collected signatures for the UDS electoral list to appear on the ballot.
 Ultimately, the UDS list did not cross the electoral threshold.
 Serbia 21 became inactive after the election.

+Konstantinović criticized the "Serbia against violence" protests in May 2023, arguing that it was inappropriate to score political points after recent mass shootings in the country.